 First Unitarian has been active in Social Justice for over 175 years.
 Since its founding in 1836, our “First Church” has been active in serving community needs since its founding in 1836 (examples include during the Civil War, after the Chicago Fire, and working on the city’s first soup kitchen, and Urban Renewal in the 1950s) and the tradition continues today.

-The central purpose of the Social Justice Council is stated in our Unison Affirmation that is recited at each Sunday service – “Love is the spirit of this church, and service is its law.”
+The central purpose of the Social Justice Council (SJC) is stated in our Unison Affirmation, which is recited at each Sunday service: “Love is the spirit of this church, and service is its law.”
 The SJC is here to provide a focal point for service – to our congregation and to the community.
-All are welcome to participate at any level: your help is needed to make our church, our community, our state, our nation and our world a better place.
+All are welcome to participate at any level: your help is needed to make our church, our community, our state, our nation, and our world a better place.

-✓Coordinates the SJC First Forums, held on the third Sunday of most months.
+- Coordinates the SJC First Forums, held on the third Sunday of most months.

-✓Organizes a social justice film series, typically shown in evening on the third Friday of the month.
+- Organizes a social justice film series, typically shown in evening on the third Friday of the month.

-✓Organizes or co-sponsors community forums on social justice matters.
+- Organizes or co-sponsors community forums on social justice matters.